sul-dlss-labs/wolfcon-2024-ai-workshop/types-of-ai-ml-relevant-to-libraries/transformers-neural-nets.md

   words in the input sentence.
 - **Encoder-Decoder Attention** - a separate layer that assists the decoder in focusing on the relevant parts in the input sentence.
-- **Feed Forward Neural Network**
+- **Feed Forward Neural Network** - refines token representation

-transformer is like much more amazing it's not just like an it's not just another neural net it's like an amazing neural nut extremely General uh so for example example when people talk about the scaling loss in neural networks the scaling loss are actually a um a to
+### Output Probabilities
+Final layers take the processed embeddings and transform them into probabilities for the next tokens.

 [EXPLANIER]: https://poloclub.github.io/transformer-explainer/
 [^ATTENTION]: [Attention Is All You Need](https://arxiv.org/abs/1706.03762)
 [^EXPLAIN_PAPER]: [Transformer Explainer: Interactive Learning of Text-Generative Models](https://arxiv.org/abs/2408.04619)